mut1234/My-Notes/Object-oriented programming (OOP).md

 Note : at compile time its convert name of obj to (class name type) Animal

-not use the method override use method use method base(in super class).
+not use the method override it use method base(in super class).